 They’re not passing the ball up the court, or generating demand (ok this analogy is getting kind of messy, stick with me though).
 They were just there to drop the ball through the hoop and claim the conversion.

-Performance TV, meanwhile, reaches audiences of viewers who fit the profile of someone who would likely benefit from partnering with MNTN for their CTV advertising—even if they don’t know it yet.
+Performance TV, meanwhile, reaches audiences of viewers who fit the profile of someone who would likely benefit from partnering with MNTN for their Connected TV advertising—even if they don’t know it yet.

 While paid search has an advantageous placement in the consumer journey, it’s not without its own set of challenges.
 It’s a crowded space, so you’re almost guaranteed to be competing against your industry rivals.